Windows has many tools for diagnosing problems in TCP/IP networks (

 Download and extract the PortQryV2.exe archive.
 Run the command prompt and go to the directory with the utility, for example:

-Originally Portqry utility was exclusively a console (CLI) tool.
 For example, to check the availability of a DNS server from a client, you need to check that 53 TCP and UDP ports are open on it.
-The syntax of the command was as follows:
+The syntax of the port check command is as follows:

 PortQry -n server [-p protocol] [-e || -r || -o endpoint(s)]

 - -n is the name or IP address of the server, which availability you are checking;